baysaa006/baysaa006/README.md

 - 🌐 Fullstack Developer and Coding Enthusiast
 - 🚀 On a mission to make websites snazzy and user-friendly
 - 💡 Solving coding puzzles, one bug at a time
-- ⚡ Working on startup, Qmenu
+- ⚡ Working at startup

 My code doesn't have features; it's just creating new bugs. 🐞